sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

 # CS-5630 / CS-6630 Homework 4
 *Due: Friday, Oct 2, 11:59 pm.*

 In this assignment you will build a visualization inspired by [Gapminder](https://www.gapminder.org/) to display world health data.
-The visualization is made up of three views: the map, the scatterplot, and the info box.
+The visualization is made up of three views: a map, a scatterplot, and an info box.

 The **map** provides geospatial context.
 Countries are color-coded by region and can be selected.

 The **scatterplot** is also color-coded by region, with selectable country bubbles.
 The data shown along the scatterplot axes are chosen from two drop-down menus.
-A third drop-down allows the user to choose the data that maps to the size of the bubbles.
+A third drop-down allows users to choose the data that maps to the size of the bubbles.
 Below the drop-down menus is a range slider that changes the data to reflect a specified year.

 The **info box** shows basic information about the selected country.